2014-2015 Bridge Program Frequently Asked Questions

 The main goal of the Bridge program is to deepen and personalize the UCSC experience.
 Some of you may be the first in your family to attend a university; therefore, Bridge can provide the support you may need to make a smooth transition into life at UCSC.
 Adjusting to the academic rigors and social challenges of campus life can be demanding; however, by participating in Bridge you will have the opportunity to work alongside committed staff, who will guide you through your first-year experience and set you up for success.

-If you met the criteria, you may have received the email invitation to apply on Friday, May 17, 2013.
+If you meet the criteria, you may receive an email invitation to apply by Friday, May 23, 2014.